apache/spark/docs/monitoring.md

   <tr>
     <td><code>SPARK_DAEMON_MEMORY</code></td>
     <td>
     Memory to allocate to the history server (default: 1g).
-This can be configured with the same format as JVM memory strings using a size unit suffix ("k", "m", "g" or "t") using "m" as default suffix unit.
+This can be configured in the same format as JVM memory strings with a size unit suffix ("k", "m", "g" or "t") using "m" as the default unit.
     </td>
   </tr>
   <tr>